lyndon025/playtested/src/content/article/2023-09-24-indie-spotlight-seems-inspired-by-phantasy-star-online--impressions---starstride.md

 ---
-title: "[Indie Spotlight] Seems inspired by Phantasy Star Online | Impressions - Starstride"
+author: lyndonguitar
+category: Review
-description: "Starstride is an online Action RPG that blends the unlikely combination of high fantasy with sci-fi, and it works out quite well.
+description: Starstride is an online Action RPG that blends the unlikely combination of high fantasy with sci-fi, and it works out quite well.
 Two allied factions, Neoterrans and Wokens, are at war against a mysterious alien civilization.
-Your character is one of the few powerful fighters remaining after a mysterious defeat at the hands of the enemy's leader."
+Your character is one of the few powerful fighters remaining after a mysterious defeat at the hands of the enemy's leader.
+featured: false
 pubDate: 2023-09-24
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "starstride"]
+tags:
-featured: false
+- taptap
+- starstride
-thumb: ""
+thumb: ''
+title: '[Indie Spotlight] Seems inspired by Phantasy Star Online | Impressions - Starstride'
 ---

 Starstride is an online Action RPG that blends the unlikely combination of high fantasy with sci-fi, and it works out quite well.
 Two allied factions, Neoterrans and Wokens, are at war against a mysterious alien civilization.
 Your character is one of the few powerful fighters remaining after a mysterious defeat at the hands of the enemy's leader.